AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_vpc.md

 In addition to all arguments above, the following attributes are exported:

-* `vpc_id` - ID of the vpc to be created.
+* `vpc_id` - ID of the VPC to be created.
 * `azure_vnet_resource_id` - Azure vnet resource ID.
 * `route_tables` - List of route table ids associated with this VPC.
-Only populated for AWS, AWSGOV and Azure vpc.
+Only populated for AWS, AWSGov and Azure VPC.
 * `subnets` - List of subnet of the VPC to be created.
   * `cidr` - CIDR block.
   * `name` - Name of this subnet.